terri-yaki/terri-yaki/README.md

 # Welcome to terri-yaki's GitHub 👋

 ## About Me
-Hi!
-I'm **Terry**, a junior software developer with a strong focus on full-stack development, artificial intelligence, and software engineering.
+Junior software Engineer with a strong focus on full-stack development, artificial intelligence, and software engineering.

 📍 Based in **Hong Kong**

-🌟 Currently working as a Junior Software Engineer
+🌟 Junior Software Engineer

-💻 Always exploring new technologies and learning new skills.

-## Current Projects
-- **[OOTD Generator](https://github.com/terri-yaki/ootd-generator):** Your E-Wardrobe and outfit generator!
-Available on Windows and Androids, coming soon to Iphone.
-- **[Earth Walker](https://github.com/terri-yaki/Earth-Walker):** Developing a lifestyle tracking app that encourages you to touch more grass (Work in Progress).
-- **[Portfolio](https://github.com/terri-yaki/portfolio):** Trying to rebuild it in flask with more functions.

 ## Connect with Me